naredula-jana/PerfTools/Netty_Vs_Tomcat/README.md

  - Load = Number of Request(R) X number of endpoints per camel route(E)
     - R = number of Concurrent requests.
     - E = Number of endpoints in the camel route.
- - Opensource componets used in the Perf Test:
-    - Camel and hysterix version used = 2.22
  - Following are different threads:
-    - RestController: IO  threads:
+    - RestController: IO  threads: These threads are Async threads pool both in Async as well as latest Tomcat versions.
-    - RestController: Exec threads: This threads are present only in Tomcat, In Async these threads are removed.
+    - RestController: Exec threads: These threads are present only in Tomcat, In Async these threads are removed.
-    - Camel-Worker threads:
+    - Camel-Worker threads: These threads does the task of endpoints in route, they are IO intensive if Hysterix is not enabled, otherwise IO is execute in Hysterix thread context.
     - Camel Aggregator threads:
     - Hysterix Threads:
     - Hysterix Timer threads: